Brown1729/moxibustion-control-system/README.md

 1. Install MySQl database
 2. Import .sql file to your database
 3. Open the project with IDEA
-4. Change the username and password of database in application.xml
+4. Change the username and password of database in application.yml
-5. Run the
+5. Run the SmartMoxibustionSystem1Application.java